ginjo/slackspace/README.md

 * Create an incomming webhook for your slack team.
 * Copy the URI path of the webhook (just the part with the encrypted key, including the slashes within).
-* Create a webhook notification on Rackspace and point it to this url:
+* Create a webhook notification on Rackspace with this url:

         https://slackspace.herokuapp.com/slack/webhook/?key=<your/unique/incomming/webhook/key>